 The Houston Livestock Show and Rodeo™ would not be the well-run success that it is today without the vision, dedication and hard work of its volunteers.
-What began as a small group of people with a dream has developed into an event supported by the efforts of 31,000 volunteers.
+What began as a small group of people with a dream has developed into an event supported by the efforts of more than 32,000 volunteers.

 Serving on more than 100 different committees, these volunteers keep the Houston Livestock Show and Rodeo's mission alive.
 They commit their time and talents to support the youth of Texas, plus share a passion for our Western heritage.